Generic Name and Formulations:

-Generic Name and Formulations:

 Monitor for signs/symptoms of cardiac failure or ischemia; evaluate promptly if toxicity is suspected.
 Increased risk of cardiac complications in patients with NYHA Class III and IV heart failure, recent MI, conduction abnormalities, angina, uncontrolled arrhythmias; do full medical assessment prior to starting.
 Pulmonary hypertension; if suspected, withhold therapy until resolved; may consider restarting after reevaluation.
 Discontinue if pulmonary toxicity occurs.
 Monitor for tumor lysis syndrome (TLS); interrupt therapy and manage promptly if occurs.
 Interrupt for Grade 3 or 4 dyspnea until resolved; consider restarting after reevaluation.
 Maintain adequate hydration.
 Monitor for volume overload.
 Evaluate signs/symptoms of blood loss; reduce or withhold dose as appropriate.
 Monitor for thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS); discontinue and evaluate if suspected.
 Discontinue and evaluate if posterior reversible encephalopathy syndrome (PRES) is suspected.
 Control BP prior to initiation; withhold and evaluate if uncontrolled.
 Monitor BP, platelets, renal function, liver enzymes, electrolytes (eg, potassium) regularly; reduce or withhold dose as needed.
 Hepatic impairment.
 Give thromboprophylaxis for combination therapy.
 Consider antiviral prophylaxis to prevent herpes zoster reactivation.
 Elderly (≥75yrs).
-Embry-fetal toxicity.
-Use effective contraception during and for ≥30 days (females) or ≥3 months (males w. female partners) after last dose.
+Embryo-fetal toxicity.
+Use effective contraception during and for ≥6 months (females) or ≥3 months (males w. female partners) after last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for 2 weeks after last dose).

 Increased risk of thrombosis with oral or hormonal contraceptives; consider alternatives during combination therapy.
 Increased fatal/serious toxicities in combination with melphalan + prednisone in newly diagnosed transplant-ineligible patients.

 Anemia, neutropenia, diarrhea, dyspnea, fatigue, thrombocytopenia, pyrexia, insomnia, muscle spasm, cough, upper RTI, hypokalemia, nausea, headache, peripheral edema; cardiotoxicity, pulmonary HTN, acute renal failure (may be fatal), infusion reactions, hemorrhage, TLS, hepatic toxicity/failure, TTP/HUS, PRES.